hope21kmj/madoo/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./reddcoin -proxy=127.0.0.1:9050
+	./madoocoin -proxy=127.0.0.1:9050

-2. Run a reddcoin hidden server
+2. Run a madoocoin hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/reddcoin-service/
+	HiddenServiceDir /var/lib/tor/madoocoin-service/
-	HiddenServicePort 45444 127.0.0.1:45444
+	HiddenServicePort 22444 127.0.0.1:22444
-	HiddenServicePort 55444 127.0.0.1:55444
+	HiddenServicePort 35444 127.0.0.1:35444

-The directory can be different of course, but (both) port numbers should be equal to your reddcoind's P2P listen port (45444 by default).
+The directory can be different of course, but (both) port numbers should be equal to your madoocoind's P2P listen port (22444 by default).

-	-externalip=X   You can tell reddcoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/reddcoin-service/hostname.
+	-externalip=X   You can tell madoocoin about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/madoocoin-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).